Repairing an import job

 The tool will then write the problematic file paths to

 9WM35C2V_pathmap.txt, one on each line.
 For instance, the file may contain the following entries after running the command:

-For each file in the list, you should attempt to locate and open the file to ensure it is available to the tool.
-If you wish to tell the tool explicitly where to find a file, you can modify the path map file and add the path to each file on the same line, separated by a tab character:
+For each file in the list, you should attempt to locate and open the file to ensure it's available to the tool.
+If you wish to tell the tool explicitly where to find a file, modify the path map file and add the path to each file on the same line, separated by a tab character:

 \animals\koala.jpg C:\Users\bob\Pictures\animals\koala.jpg \animals\kangaroo.jpg X:\BobBackup\photos\animals\kangaroo.jpg